tpbowden/swarm-ingress-router/README.md

 Route DNS names to labelled Swarm services using Docker 1.12's internal service load balancing

 * No external load balancer or config files needed making for easy deployments
+* Integrated TLS decryption for services which provide a certificate and key
 * Automatic service discovery and load balancing handled by Docker
 * Scaled and maintained by the Swarm for high resilience and performance
 * Incredibly lightweight image (less than 20MB after decompression)